pebreo/pebreo.github.io/midgame/part1-ose.md

 We covered a lot.
 But even with the pieces in place, we still have to play our cards right.

 The relentless march of technology presents both opportunities and challenges.
-While it automates tasks and improves efficiency, it can also leave some workers behind, leading to people losing their livelihoods.
-For some its temporay, for others permanent and devastating.
+While it automates tasks and improves efficiency, it can also leave people in our communities behind.
+For some the damage is temporay, for others permanent and devastating.
+Not everyone has the resources to weather the storm.
 Can you imagine yourself in their situation?

 Furthermore, developed countries face a unique set of problems – declining birth rates and rising divorce rates.